detecttechnologies/Gitlab-CI-CD-Templates/knowledge-portal/source/README.md

     * For maintainers: The `CENTRAL_GIT_PUSH_URL` will be of the form: `https://oauth2:$PUSH_TOKEN@gitlab.com/<org-name>/<path-to-central-git-repo>.git`
 4. Click on `Add variable` button to confirm changes.

+> Ideally the steps of this section can be performed on the overall gitlab instance, so that it need not be replicated for every repo.

 ## Creating `manifest.txt` file

-- The manifest file keeps track of README files you choose to import to `central-repo`.
+- The manifest file keeps track of files you choose to import to `central-repo`.
-- It also allows renaming a file and import copies of same file to separate destination folders.
+- It also allows renaming a file and copying the same file to separate destination folders in case you would like to have different views of the same underlying data through force-duplication.
 - The `docs-manifest.txt` file should be created at the root of your project's repository.

 An example of a `docs-manifest.txt` file is added below: